gristlabs/grist-help/help/exports.md

 naming your columns, excluding any hidden columns, followed by all the rows of data in the table in text format.

+When on a page with multiple page widgets, "Export CSV" will export only the data in the currently-selected widget.

 ## Backing up an entire document

 Grist documents can also be downloaded in whole as an SQLite database